-After 1990, a construction boom started in the country owing to the necessity for industrial buildings, corporate offices, housing units, roads and other types of infrastructure.
+After 1990, a construction boom started in the country owing to the necessity for industrial buildings, corporate offices, housing units, roads, and other types of infrastructure.
 Bangladesh has made major progress in recent years, with sustained macro-economic stability.
-Construction sector is poised to emerge as a new growth engine in Bangladesh, which now thrives on the USD 20 bn RMG sector and USD 14 bn annual inflow of remittances from expatriate workers.
-According to Bangladesh Bureau of Statistics, the construction sector accounted for a record 9.1% of GDP (Gross Domestic Product) in fiscal year 2012/13.
+The construction sector is poised to emerge as a new growth engine in Bangladesh, which now thrives on the USD 20 bn RMG sector and USD 14 bn annual inflow of remittances from expatriate workers.
+According to the Bangladesh Bureau of Statistics, the construction sector accounted for a record 9.1% of GDP (Gross Domestic Product) in the fiscal year 2012/13.

-Private sector housing business started in 1970 in Bangladesh, where Dhaka (capital) was the main focus for the private sector investors.
-During the last two decades it has grown and now demand is rapidly increasing.
+The private sector housing business started in 1970 in Bangladesh, where Dhaka (capital) was the main focus for the private sector investors.
+During the last two decades, it has grown, and now demand is rapidly increasing.
 Bangladesh is one of the fastest urbanizing countries as migration to the cities is very high.

-The growth rate of Real Estate, Renting and Business service sector has increased over the 2002-2010 period However, compared to overall GDP growth, this sector expanded at a slower rate, which explains the downward trend in real estate as a percentage of overall GDP.
+The growth rate of the Real Estate, Renting, and Business service sector has increased over the 2002-2010 period However, compared to overall GDP growth, this sector expanded at a slower rate, which explains the downward trend in real estate as a percentage of overall GDP.

-Trends in recent housing prices can be observed in urban markets (mainly Dhaka) where market data is more accessible and pricing trends here are normally advance indicators of pricing trends throughout the housing industry of Bangladesh.
-Land prices in Dhaka have been appreciating since 1975 and currently the price is USD 3566.14 per square meter on average.
+Trends in recent housing prices can be observed in urban markets (mainly Dhaka) where market data is more accessible and pricing trends here are normally advanced indicators of pricing trends throughout the housing industry of Bangladesh.
+Land prices in Dhaka have been appreciating since 1975 and currently, the price is USD 3566.14 per square meter on average.

 Dhaka is currently growing at an unprecedented rate, accommodating over 600,000 people per year.
 This means more than 120,000 household units are required to house the added population in this city.
 At present, the supply of housing in the city is only around 25,000 units, of which 15,000 units are provided by the private sector contributors like (real estate development companies).
 Most of the families are now nuclear ones (parents and one or two children) who prefer to dwell in apartments with two or three rooms.
 Nearly half of the apartments are found to be between 1,000 to 1,600 square feet.
 On the other hand, only 2% of the residential apartments are less than 700 square feet, which indicates that the real estate sector has not quite been able to address the low-income dwellings.

-Price hike of land and construction materials have added to the overall price hike.
+Price hikes in land and construction materials have added to the overall price hike.
 There is no control of the government over the price increase of land within Dhaka city.
-Increased land price has a direct impact on apartment price.
-Also, after 2005, price of bricks, granular sand, cement, rod etc. had a rapid, almost exponential, increase.
-Both these factors have raised the apartment prices.
+Increased land price has a direct impact on apartment prices.
+Also, after 2005, the price of bricks, granular sand, cement, rod,s, etc. had a rapid, almost exponential, increase.
+Both these factors have raised apartment prices.

-Government and a large number of NGOs are providing micro credits to the poor.
-Moreover there are now 23 private companies that extend housing finance in Bangladesh among which the most prominent ones are the Delta-BRAC Housing Finance Corporation Ltd. and the National Housing Finance and Investment Ltd. These companies make loans for the construction of houses, acquisition of flats and houses, extension and improvement of existing housing, and the purchase of housing plots.
-Most of the private sector players have very high interest rates compared to BHBFC.
+The government and a large number of NGOs are providing micro credits to the poor.
+Moreover, there are now 23 private companies that extend housing finance in Bangladesh, among which the most prominent ones are the Delta-BRAC Housing Finance Corporation Ltd. and the National Housing Finance and Investment Ltd. These companies make loans for the construction of houses, acquisition of flats, and houses, extension and improvement of existing housing, and the purchase of housing plots.
+Most of the private sector players have very high-interest rates compared to BHBFC.

-BHBFC provides credit facilities for construction, repair and remodeling of dwelling houses and apartments in cities, towns and other urban areas.
+BHBFC provides credit facilities for the construction, repair, and remodeling of dwelling houses and apartments in cities, towns, and other urban areas.
 In general, priority is given to civil servants.
 BHBFC offers 15–20 year mortgages to individual households at commercial interest rates that increase as the loan amount increases.

 Currently, BHBFC provides five types of loans:

-IDLC of Bangladesh, provides real estate financing for individuals, for developers and for corporate users.
-Among its services offered are financing facilities for the purchase of apartment, construction of house, renovation and extension of house, purchase/construction of house for the employees under corporate house finance scheme, and office chamber/space for professionals, constructions of commercially viable project like schools, hotels and hospitals etc., and constructions of industrial building like factory, warehouse etc.
+IDLC of Bangladesh provides real estate financing for individuals, developers, and corporate users.
+Among its services offered are financing facilities for the purchase of apartments, construction of houses, renovation and extension of houses, purchase/construction of houses for the employees under the corporate house finance scheme, an office chamber/space for professionals, constructions of a commercially viable project like schools, hotels, and hospitals, etc., and constructions of the industrial building like a factory, warehouse, etc.